CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 ##### (3) The interior finish of interior stair enclosures shall be in accordance with the requirements of table 5-4.

-##### (4) Stair enclosures shall be vented in accordance with the requirements for shafts in subdivision (d) of [section 27-344](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%203/Occupancy%20and%20Construction%20Classification/§27-344 Shafts) of article five of subchapter five of this chapter except that stair enclosures for buildings or spaces classified in occupancy group J-1 or J-2 shall be vented as follows:
+##### (4) Stair enclosures shall be vented in accordance with the requirements for shafts in subdivision (d) of [section 27-344](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%203/Occupancy%20and%20Construction%20Classification#§27-344-shafts) of article five of subchapter five of this chapter except that stair enclosures for buildings or spaces classified in occupancy group J-1 or J-2 shall be vented as follows:

 a.
 In occupancy group J-2 buildings three stories in height and with not more than one dwelling unit per story or two stories in height with not more than two dwelling units per story, shall be provided with a skylight at least nine square feet in area, glazed with plain glass with a wire screen over and under and provided with fixed or movable ventilators having a minimum open area of forty square inches.